-Instagram is one of the fastest growing social platforms out there, with over 700 million monthly subscribers being reported in May 2017 (which is more than Twitter and Facebook).
+Instagram is one of the fastest growing social platforms out there, with over 1 billion monthly active users.

 And not only are there a LOT of people using Instagram, but they are shoppers.
 That is, Instagram users admit to being influenced by brands simply by what they post on the platform.